-Examining the efficiency targets that have been applied to smaller scale water utilities in Australia, as set out in Table 88, the ESC applies a 1 per cent per annum target to all of the Victorian water utilities' aggregate operating expenditure - this translates to a 2.7 per cent per annum per connection target.
+Examining the efficiency targets that have been applied to smaller scale water utilities in Australia, as set out in Table 82, the ESC applies a 1 per cent per annum target to all of the Victorian water utilities' aggregate operating expenditure - this translates to a 2.7 per cent per annum per connection target (assuming connections growth of 1.8 per cent per annum and inflation of 1.72 per cent per annum).

 In light of the above considerations, the ERA is recommending that the same 2.5 per cent per connection efficiency target be applied to Busselton Water's real base operating expenditure as is applied to the Water Corporation and Aqwest.
 Base operating expenditure is the total of Busselton Water's actual operating expenditure from 2016-17.
-Where the ERA's recommended efficiency target would preclude operating expenditure on unexpected events from being recovered, the ERA's recommended approach to managing material variations would allow for consideration of whether the additional unexpected costs can be recovered during the review period.